float3/float3.github.io/content/blog/recursive-just-intonation.md

 So the root grid keeps equal temperament's transposition symmetry, while each row still has just local intervals.
-The tradeoff is that the row roots no longer come from the original C-based just scale; they are the familiar piano frequencies with just chords hanging from them.
+The tradeoff is that the row roots no longer come from the original C-based just scale; they are the familiar piano frequencies with just chords built on them.

 <figure class="audio-figure" data-oscilloscope>
   <audio controls src="/misc/media/twelve-tet-rooted-ji-progression.wav"></audio>